 - Different types of multimedia summaries (infographic, video, audio, concept map, mind map, interactive presentation, stickers.)

-For detailed explanations and examples, please take a look at the webinar recording at the bottom of the article.
+For detailed explanations and examples, please look at the webinar recording at the bottom of the article.

 Chatting with Kate Baker, senior community manager on Edmodo and a former educator

 In this webinar, we had a guest just like in the previous one.
-This time Kate Baker, senior community manager on Edmodo and a former educator, joined our session to give us advice on how to use Edmodo for assessment and gamification.
+However, this time Kate Baker, senior community manager on Edmodo and a former educator, joined our session to give us advice on using Edmodo for assessment and gamification.

 Additional asynchronous tasks for the official Edmodo training certificate